JerryYan97/Hedge/doc/DDN/03 Coordinate Space, Transformation and matrices in shader script.md

 ### Clip space and Normalized Device Coordinate

 In Vulkan or glsl, clip space is the space for coordinates in vertex shader that is not applied homogeneous division.
-In addition, according to [4], `gl_Position.w` cannot be negative since it would be used for determining whether a coordinate is in a clipping space.
-If you assign a negative value to all points, then all points would be culled before it sends for homogeneous division.
+In addition, according to [4], `gl_Position.w` cannot be negative since it would be used to determine whether a coordinate is in a clipping space.
+If you assign a negative value to all points' w coordinate, then all points would be culled before it sends for homogeneous division.

 As for the NDC, Vulkan is also different from OpenGL.
 OpenGL has (-1, -1, -1) as its NDC bottom left point and (1, 1, 1) as its top right point.
-But in Vulkan, NDC has (-1, 1, 0) as its bottom left point and (1, -1, 1) as its top right point.
-[1] has a clear figure comparing them.
+But in Vulkan, NDC has (-1, 1, 0) as its bottom left point and (1, -1, 1) as its top right point. ((0, 0) point is the center of the screen. x axis goes rightward and the y axis goes downward) [1] has a clear figure comparing them.

 ## Transformation and relevant matrices